ritiksoni00/DJango-maps/README.md

 # DJango-maps

-in ithis proj i used my first AJAX call! never worked with js Befor! happy to start here!
+in this proj i used my first AJAX call! never worked with js Befor! happy to start here!

 ```py
   $.ajax({